 The RFM model limitations

-The main RFM limitation is that it does not allow to evaluate the potential of a new customer because the seniority of customers is not taken into account.
+The main RFM limitation is that it does not allow the evaluation of the potential of a new customer because the seniority of customers is not taken into account.
 A customer who became a customer yesterday will have much less value than the oldest customers in this model.

 3 examples of customer scoring